TracyZhangyr/Minecraft-Geolocator/docs/final.md

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/vgg5.PNG" width='500'/>

-The VGG16 section was imported from tensorflow.
+The pre-trained VGG16 model was imported from TensorFlow Keras.
 For specific configuration, please refer [here]( https://github.com/tensorflow/tensorflow/blob/v2.3.1/tensorflow/python/keras/applications/vgg16.py#L45-L225).
+To remove the fully connected layers in the pre-trained VGG16, we set include_top = False.
+After concatenation of 4 pre-trained VGG16, we create our dense layers.
 The first dense layer has units = 128, with relu activation.
 To avoid overfitting the data, we decide to add dropout layers with a dropout rate of 0.2.
-The final output layer has an output size of 2 with linear activation function.
+The final output layer has an output size of 2 with a linear activation function.
 We fit the training data with batch_size = 10 and epochs = 10.
-The optimizer was “adam” and the loss function is MSE.
+The optimizer was "adam," and the loss function is MSE.
+In the model training process, we freeze all Conv Blocks and keep all initial weights in pre-trained VGG16: set all layers.trainable = False.
+Then, we only train the dense layers to output coordinates with less training time.
+With the callbacks of ModelCheckpoint and EarlyStopping, the model will save every improved model and stop training when there are no improvements on MSE after 3 epochs.

 #### Single VGG 16

-VGG is a CNN proposed by K. Simonyan and A. Zisserman.
-The model is used for large scale image recognition, which could be modified into a regression model.
-Our model is a direct implementation of VGG 16 with some tuning and adjusting to make the model a regression model rather than a classification model.
-Unlike Four Directions VGG16, we used a single VGG16 for images from all 4 directions.
+Unlike using 4 pre-trained VGG16 in the previous model, this time we used a single VGG16 for images from all 4 directions.
 We combined images from all 4 directions to a single image and fed that into our Single VGG16 model.
+As training images have been downscaled in the data preprocessing steps, we constructed the input images with the structure shown below in the picture.

-Single VGG16 has a speed and space advantage compared to the 4 directions VGG 16 because Single VGG16 is a much smaller model.
-One disadvantage of this model is that each of the 4 images was downscaled to 180x320.
-Scaling down the image resolution may cause some key features to be lost.
+Single VGG16 has a speed and space advantage as well as a good performance compared to the Four Directions VGG16 because Single VGG16 is a much smaller and simpler model.
+It is crucial for us to have such an advantage to develop a good real-time coordinates prediction in Minecraft with a balance of efficiency and performance.
+One disadvantage of this model is that the convolution layers apply one filter to extract features from all 4-direction images, which may impact our model's ability to generalize to other images from new coordinates.
+In our later evaluation section, we can see that, though Single VGG16 has the smallest validation MSE, its prediction on the new coordinate is not as good as the one from Four Directions VGG16 in practical use.

 We will present 2 pictures below: a high-level picture of the model’s architecture and detailed configurations.